10up/Engineering-Best-Practices/_includes/markdown/CSS.md

     /* styles here */
   }

-  /* ❌ element and modifier must not be nested inside the block */ & .button__icon {
+  /* ❌ element must not be nested inside the block */ & .button__icon {
     /* styles here */
   }

-  & .button--primary {
+	/* ❌ modifier must not be nested inside the block */ &.button--primary {
     /* styles here */
   }
 }